-The BMW E90 335i is a sports sedan over a track car, but a solid base upon which you can build your track car project.
+The BMW 335i is a luxury sedan/coupe over a track car, but it is also a solid base upon which you can build a solid track car.
 What is needed to make the 335i a track car?
 Although any 335i is a very capable car in stock form, factory equipment may be insufficient for something more than a short lap or two.
 Upgrades will be needed if you want to beat smaller and lighter cars at the track.

 The 335i is primarily a luxury sedan/coupe designed to excel on the road as a comfortable but sporty daily driver.
 It is heavy compared to traditional track cars and it doesn’t come with a limited-slip differential from the factory.